cemoga/javascript-challenge/README.md

 ## Instructions

 1. - For the first part of the project, open the `/UFO-Level-1/index.html` and follow the instructions shown there.
-2. - For the most advanced part of the project, open the `/UFO-Level-2/index.html` and follow the instructions shown there.
+2. - For the more advanced part of the project, open the `/UFO-Level-2/index.html` and follow the instructions shown there.
+3. - For the most advanced part of the project, open the `/UFO-Level-3/index.html` and follow the instructions shown there.

 <hr>